Ricardo J. Caballero

 Ricardo Jorge Caballero (born 20 October 1959) is a Chilean macroeconomist who is the Ford International Professor of Economics at the Massachusetts Institute of Technology.
 He also served as the Chairman of MIT's Economics Department from 2008 to 2011.
 He is a director of the World Economic Laboratory at MIT and an NBER Research Associate.
 Caballero received his PhD from MIT in 1988, and he taught at Columbia University before returning to the MIT faculty.

-Recently, Caballero's work has focused on Risk-Centric Macroeconomics and Safe Assets.
+His latest work has focused on Risk-Centric Macroeconomics and Safe Assets.
 He has also studied the aggregate behavior of economies with heterogeneous agents, the macroeconomic effects of irreversible investment in firm-specific assets, and Schumpeterian theories of technological progress through creative destruction.

 Awards and fellowships

 Caballero is the recipient of the 2022 Banque de France-Toulouse School of Economics Senior Prize in Monetary Economics and Finance.

 In 2002, Caballero was awarded the Econometric Society's Frisch Medal with Eduardo Engel for their paper Explaining Investment Dynamics in U.S. Manufacturing: A Generalized (S, s) Approach.
-He was awarded the Smith Breeden Prize by the American Finance Association for “Collective Risk Management in a Flight to Quality Episode”, Journal of Finance, 63(5), October 2008 (joint with Arvind Krishnamurthy) and the Journal of Finance 2014 Brattle Group Prize for distinguished papers for “Fire Sales in a Model of Complexity,” joint with Alp Simsek.
+He was awarded the Smith Breeden Prize by the American Finance Association for "Collective Risk Management in a Flight to Quality Episode".
+He was also awarded the Journal of Finance 2014 Brattle Group Prize for distinguished papers for "Fire Sales in a Model of Complexity".

 In April 1998, Caballero was elected a Fellow of the Econometric Society and subsequently of the American Academy of Arts and Sciences in April 2010.